Milica Krstić: Early career: 1915 to 1931

+Later career: 1933 to 1941

 In 1933 she designed the Second Gymnasium for Girls, the same school that she attended as a young girl, at 31 Queen Natalia street, today the Electro-technical Gymnasium Nikola Tesla, it was constructed in place of the Girls College and the building of the State Council.
 She created a sumptuous building simple in modern Serbian-Byzantine style or neo-Byzantine.
 The Second Gymnasium for Girls was designed without unnecessary decoration, the white facade and the rounded corners clearly show the influence of modernism and Milica Krstić's application of the principles of Bauhaus and Modernism.
 The building has been declared a cultural heritage in 1964.

 In 1936 she designed the First Gymnasium for Boys at 65 Dušanova street.
 In contrast to her previous building she went for a more bare modern style.
 In 1989, The First Gymnasium for Boys was also declared a cultural heritage.
-In 1938 she was promoted head of the Department for public buildings and in 1940 she reached the highest position as an architect in the Ministry of Civil Engineering.
+In 1938 she was promoted head of the Department for public buildings and in 1940 she reached the highest position of inspector in the Ministry of Civil Engineering.

 Krstić also designed the embassies of the Kingdom of Yugoslavia in Buenos Aires and Ankara, where she stayed for some time, in 1941 she retired from state service.

-After the war she would never work as an architect again, changes in Yugoslavia's political and economic situation meant that pre-war architects were excluded by the communist authorities from post-war artistic production.
+After the Second World War she would never work as an architect again, changes in Yugoslavia's political and economic situation meant that pre-war architects were excluded by the communist authorities from post-war artistic production.

 Personal life and legacy

 Milica Čolak-Antić Krstić lived at 7 Silvija Kranjčevića Street, in a house that she and her husband designed and built in 1937.
 She spoke French, Spanish, English, and German.
 Throughout her life, she was active in various associations sharing and exchanging with her colleagues about ways to improve the living conditions of people.
 She volunteered to help those in need through the work of the Circle of Serbian Sisters, she fought for peace and against the trafficking of women and children within the Yugoslav League of Women for Peace and Freedom.
 She was also an active spokesperson for female equality in particular in the field of architecture.
 Her work has been recognized with prestigious awards from both Serbia and Yugoslavia.

 Žarko died in April 1941, Milica died at her home in Belgrade on 9 September 1964.